21 Best Singer Websites (Examples) 2026

 Charley Crockett’s home page has a single layout with a transparent header and overlayed social media icons at the bottom of the banner.

-This responsive web design has multiple internal pages for tour dates, videos, merchandise, contact, and more.
+This responsive web design features multiple internal pages, including tour dates, videos, merchandise, contact information, and more.

 It’s a simple website with all the necessary easily accessible.